Frequently Asked Questions

 5. At what age can I have my pet spayed or neutered?

-Spaying or neutering can be done at approximately 5 to 6 months of age.
-Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
+Spaying or neutering can be done after 6 months of age.
+Please discuss with your Vet the best time to spay or neuter your pet during your appointment.
 Current vaccinations are required at the time of surgery.
 Also a pre-anesthetic blood screen is recommended prior to undergoing anesthesia and surgery.

 6. What is the pre-anesthetic blood screen?